 COD-IDEAS: Increasing Diversity in Evolutionary Anthropological Sciences

 The Committee on Diversity (COD) IDEAS subcommittee tackles the original core mission of the COD: To address underrepresentation of racialized minority scholars in biological anthropology.
 In 2016, the COD-IDEAS subcommittee launched the Increasing Diversity in Evolutionary Anthropological Sciences (IDEAS) Program.
-The Program is an NSF-Funded, multi-pronged initiative that addresses training, mentoring, and public outreach.
-The Program is currently funded through 2027 by an NSF grant to Zaneta Thayer, Susan Antón, and Ripan Malhi.
+The Program is a multi-pronged initiative that addresses training, mentoring, and public outreach.

 In a 2018 Yearbook of Physical Anthropology article, IDEAS Committee Chairs published recent demographic data on the Bioanthropological discipline in the U.S., specifically as it relates to representation of minority and underrepresented minority (or racialized minority) scholars, as well as the history of the AABA’s COD and its IDEAS Program.